How often is my credit score updated?

 • Remove any old financial ties – such as an ex-partner with bad credit.

-Read on for more tips on how to improve your credit score in 30 days.
+Read on for more tips on quick ways to improve your credit score.

 Remember that the length of time it takes to improve your credit score depends not only on the lender’s reporting schedule, but also on your credit history.